-After the scratch coat cures and before the stone is applied, snap chalk lines across the wall to ensure a proper horizontal alignment of the stone.
-The chalk lines are necessary in keeping the courses of stone straight and level during the installation process, which provides for a beautiful and professional result.
-(Not required for random shaped stones)
+After the scratch coat cures and before the thin brick is applied, snap chalk lines across the wall to ensure a proper horizontal alignment of the thin brick.
+The chalk lines are necessary in keeping the courses of thin brick straight and level during the installation process, which provides for a beautiful and professional result.

-Step 6 - Moisten the Substrate and Back of Stone Veneer
+Step 6 - Moisten the Substrate and Back of Thin Brick

-A professional sprayer or sponge should be used to moisten the scratch coat and back of stone veneer during the entire installation process.
+A professional sprayer or sponge should be used to moisten the scratch coat and back of thin brick during the entire installation process.
 This will help reduce the initial rate of water absorption.
-Both the veneer and scratch should be damp, but not excessively wet.
+Both the brick veneer and scratch should be damp, but not excessively wet.

-Step 7 - Mortar Coverage for Back of the Stone
+Step 7 - Mortar Coverage for Back of the Thin Brick

-With the flat-end of the trowel, work the mortar into the stone from multiple directions to break any surface tension and aid proper adhesion.
-Evenly distribute it until you have approximately a 1⁄2" thick layer of mortar across the entire back surface of the veneer.
-Push the stone firmly into place while wiggling the stone slightly to set the bond.
-You should push firmly enough so that the mortar is squeezed out around the edges of the stone.
-If sliding or slipping occurs during the application, you may have applied too much or not enough mortar to the back of the stone.
-Sliding or slipping stones should be removed and reapplied properly.
+With the flat-end of the trowel, work the mortar into the thin brick from multiple directions to break any surface tension and aid proper adhesion.
+Evenly distribute it until you have approximately a /2" thick layer of mortar across the entire back surface of the veneer.
+Push the thin brick firmly into place while wiggling it slightly to set the bond.
+You should push firmly enough so that the mortar is squeezed out around the edges of the thin brick.
+If sliding or slipping occurs during the application, you may have applied too much or not enough mortar to the back of the thin brick.
+Sliding or slipping bricks should be removed and reapplied properly.
 Different types of mortars have varying consistencies.
 Follow the mortar manufacturer's recommendations during the installation process.

-Step 8 - Cutting and Shaping Manufactured Stone
+Step 8 - Cutting and Shaping Thin Brick

-Manufactured stone veneer is easily shaped or cut as desired.
-This enables you to fit stones quickly into place, insuring a natural looking wall with tight mortar joints.
+Manufactured thin brick is easily shaped or cut as desired.
+This enables you to fit bricks quickly into place, insuring a natural looking wall with tight mortar joints.
 Cutting or shaping can be done by using any of the following tools: hand-held disc grinder with diamond blade, stone nippers or wet saw with diamond blade.
 When possible, cut edges should be hidden and/or covered by grout.
 Always wear OSHA approved safety glasses and dust masks during the cutting process.
 Wet saws and dust collector kits can also be used to keep dust to a minimum around job sites.
 Check for additional OSHA requirements in your area.